jonatasgrosman/findpapers/README.md

 $ findpapers version
 ```

-If you have an old version of the tool and wanna upgrade it run the following command:
+If you have an old version of the tool and want to upgrade it run the following command:

 ```console
 $ pip install findpapers --upgrade